-Video Production I (MWF w/WFM)

-This course will provide an introduction to the basics of video production, camera handling, digital exposure, and workflow.
-Emphasis is on how to handle image workflow to produce a professional video output.
+Video Production I (MWF w/WFM) COM224 11-051-C-067-10 Open to 10-11-12 Hawkeye Community College MMS111 This course will provide an introduction to the I production, camera handling, digital exposure, Emphasis is on how to handle image workflow professional video output. and workflow.

-Writing for Film & Media (TR w/VP)
+Writing for Film & Media (TR w/VP) ENG308 05-058-G-045-00

-Students will study screenwriting for both film and television, emphasizing structure and form.
+Open to 10-11-12 Students will study screenwriting for both film and television, emphasizing structure and form.
 Students will understand the process from the inception of the idea through the finished product.
-This course also provides instruction in writing for broadcast, video, and new media.
-Developing ideas, interviewing, gathering information, and objective writing will be covered.
+This course also provides instruction in writing for broadcast, video, and news media.
+Developing ideas, interviewing, gathering information and objective writing will be covered.